Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ![Optimal BDP](/images/post13/optimal_bdp.png "Optimal BW Delay Product")

-The intended operational model here is that the sender is passing packets into the network at a rate that is not anticipated to encounter queuing at any point within the entire path.
-BBR also periodically probes for additional bandwidth.
+BBR operational model is that the sender passes packets into the network at a rate, i.e., not anticipated to encounter queuing at any point within the entire path.

-It spends one RTT interval deliberately sending at a rate that is higher than the current estimate bottleneck bandwidth.
-Specifically, it sends data at 125% the bottleneck bandwidth.
+BBR periodically probes for additional bandwidth by spending one RTT interval deliberately sending at a rate higher than the currently estimated bottleneck bandwidth.
+It sends data at 125% of the bottleneck bandwidth.
 If the available bottleneck bandwidth has not changed, then the increased sending rate will cause a queue to form at the bottleneck.
-This will cause the ACK signaling to reveal an increased RTT, but the bottleneck bandwidth estimate will be unaltered.
-If this is the case, then the sender will subsequently send at a compensating reduced sending rate for an RTT interval.
-The reduced rate is set to 75% the bottleneck bandwidth, allowing the bottleneck queue to drain.
+This will cause the ACK signaling to reveal an increased RTT, and the sender will subsequently send at a compensating reduced sending rate for an RTT interval.
+The reduced rate is set to 75% of the bottleneck bandwidth, allowing the bottleneck queue to drain.

 On the other hand, if the available bottleneck bandwidth estimate has increased because of this probe, then the sender will operate according to this new bottleneck bandwidth estimate.
-The entire cycle duration lasts eight RTTs and is repeated indefinitely in steady state.

 ### Experiment: Two TCP BBR Session